-The iron Cross comes from Germanic history and was used by the Germanic military at the end of 19e century.
+The iron Cross comes from Germanic history and was used by the German military at the end of 19e century.
 It was a symbol of bravery that was represented on the medals.
-The Iron Cross eventually became a kind of decorative symbolism of the Germanic military.
-A iron cross tattoo, today, may also represent a certain rebellious symbolism and send a message of non-conformity and refusal to submit to propriety.
+The iron cross eventually became a kind of decorative symbolism of the German military.
+A iron cross tattoo, today can also represent a certain rebel symbolism and send a message of non-conformity and refusal to submit to the conveniences.

 6. Gothic cross

-This cross represents the dark nature of Gothic culture but also refers to the art, architecture and literature of the Gothic movement.
+This cross represents the obscure nature of Gothic culture but also refers to the art, architecture and literature of the Gothic movement.

 7. Maltese cross

-This particular cross dates back to the Crusades and symbolizes sacrifice and courage: it is therefore a popular tattoo among firefighters, police officers and members of the armed forces.
+This particular cross dates back to the Crusades and symbolizes sacrifice and courage: it is therefore a popular tattoo with firefighters, police officers and members of the armed force.
 These men and women use it to symbolize their commitment to their work, their community and their country.